 Setup and configuration

-Depending on the architecture of your deployment and the goals you want to achieve, you can choose among the following extension methods:
+Depending on the architecture of your deployment and the goals you want to achieve, you can choose from the following extension methods:

 The Dynatrace OneAgent SDK enables you to instrument your applications manually to extend end-to-end visibility for frameworks and technologies for which there is no code module available.
 With the SDK, you get full access to all analysis and monitoring functionality, including auto-baselining and AI-based root cause analysis.
 For more information, see OneAgent SDK.

 With OneAgent extensions, you can extend OneAgent monitoring to any OneAgent-detected processes that expose an interface (for example, processes that are served over HTTP—databases, applications, and load balancers). extensions run within a OneAgent and fully integrate new-technology monitoring into Dynatrace Smartscape and problem detection.
 You need some Python expertise to develop OneAgent extensions.
 For more information, see OneAgent extensions.

 With ActiveGate extensions, you can extend Dynatrace monitoring to any remote technology that exposes an interface, where OneAgent installation isn't an option.
 For example, PaaS technologies, network devices, or cloud technologies.
 ActiveGate extensions (aka Remote Plugins) are executed on ActiveGate and can acquire metrics and topology from remote sources, fully integrating new-technology monitoring into Dynatrace Smartscape and problem detection.
 You need some Python expertise to develop ActiveGate extensions.
 For more information, see Introduction to ActiveGate extensions.

 The Extension SDK is a versatile solution that enables you to monitor any custom technology that exposes an interface.
 Develop and deploy your extensions.
 Dynatrace can seamlessly integrate your custom-technology monitoring data into relevant analysis views, taking full advantage of all your favorite Dynatrace features and AI-driven root cause analysis.